aszenz/php-typed-schema/README.md

 # PHP Typed Schema

-Typed Schema is a php library to parse `mixed` data into proper types.
+Typed Schema is a php library to parse unknown data (often as `mixed` type) into properly typed data

-It can be used to create typed data from different sources.

-It separates the creation of objects from parsing by using mapN functions
+Typed Schema has built-in parser's for common use cases and a simple way to compose them to validate any form of data

 ## Use cases